tonusp/NaNo2016/A_Book_of_Changes.md

 Just weeks before his journey across Europe, Wesley had attended a meeting of the Moravians in Aldersgate-street.
 He went very unwillingly, as he later confessed to his journal, and in truth, the proceedings were dull indeed compared with the evangelistic and worship meetings known and loved by 21st century believers.
 Someone was reading aloud from Martin Luther's preface to his commentary on St Paul's Epistle to the Romans, when suddenly Wesley's life was turned upside down.

-#+BEGIN_QUOTE
-About a quarter before nine, while he was describing the change which God works in the heart through faith in Christ, I felt my heart strangely warmed.
+> About a quarter before nine, while he was describing the change which God works in the heart through faith in Christ, I felt my heart strangely warmed.
 I felt I did trust in Christ, in Christ alone, for salvation; and an assurance was given me, that he had taken away *my* sins, even *mine*, and saved *me* from the law of sin and death.
-#+END_QUOTE

 Wesley's prayer and preaching now came to feel real to him, in a way they had not been before.
 And though there were many who had appreciated his preaching before, now people were beginning to respond to it in a new way: their lives too were being transformed.
 He longed to know more of the Christian society who had helped him to this discovery of a living faith; and so it was that barely four weeks later he resolved to make that journey to the home of the Moravian Brotherhood.